parisalexandre/mepels_tools/README.md

 - if you want to save the data, comment/uncomment the corresponding lines at the end of the script;

 - the script generated `evolution_bars_frag_thornton_2000-2022.csv`, `evolution_bars_height.csv` and `evolution_bars_width.csv`.

+## RECONSTRUCTION OF A NEW PROFILE
+### `reconstruction.py`

+Python script to add a bar to an existing bathymetric profile, and to change the shoreline position after a ShoreFor study.

+The script modifiy an existing profile, here `mean_profile_duck_2000-2022.txt`.
+This file contains two columns, x cross-shore coordinates and elevation z.

+Change the bar dimensions lines 43 (height), 44 (position) and 45 (width), and the shoreline position line 47.
+Adapt the HTL (high tide value) to your study line 49.

+The new profile is saved in a file .dep ready for XBeach, here `bed_w90_06122019.dep`, line 111.

+## PREPARATION FOR XBEACH
+### DYNAMIC ANALYSIS WITH `events_detection.py`

+This Python script determines for each day if the dynamic is supposed to be accretion, erosion or equilibrium, plot a figure showing this dynamic variation and saves the results in a file, here `dynamic_omegas_duck2019_daily.csv`.